 Self-publishing has allowed many new writers to get their stories into print or ebooks.
 For many, the first book they self-publish is a memoir.
+But what is a memoir?

 Writing a memoir is often the final stage in a cathartic experience or journey through an episode in life.
-It is not unusual for such a story to start from a collection of notes, journal, or diary entries.
+It is not unusual for such a story to start from a collection of notes, journals, or diary entries.

 It might be 20 years later that a writer collates these memories and decides to write a book.
 The motivation to write a book based on a personal life event is often about wanting to leave more than footprints in the sand.